Adult and Family Empowerment

 Cultural components are woven throughout each program that is offered.
 Examples of cultural elements: Smudging during a program check in; creating a cultural craft to supplement a related lesson plan; or using a Seven Grandfather Teaching as the topic for check-in.

-The housing advocates are available to assist individuals and families with goal setting, accountability, and empowering themselves by gaining access to information, resources, and services that are necessary to overcome barriers and further enrich their quality of life.
+The youth and adult and family advocates are available to assist individuals and families with goal setting, accountability, and empowering themselves by gaining access to information, resources, and services that are necessary to overcome barriers and further enrich their quality of life.
+This may include applying for assistance, referrals to essential services, and home visits.

 Personal & Professional Development Opportunities.